Yorshka-Vermilion/UnrealEngine---Terrain-Generator/README.md

 # UnrealEngine---Terrain-Generator
 Dynamic, real-time terrain generator for Unreal Engine.
 It uses both, C++ and Blueprint system to make it user-friendly with C++ flexibility.
+Generated map is splitted into chunks, which are unloaded if player gets too far from chunk (like in Minecraft).
+Once generated chunk stays generated, when player enters same area again, chunks are loaded from the memory, they are only generated on the first pass.

 # Preview